AIESydProgYr12021/aie_cpd-BenMate/Documentation/01 - GameDesignPitch.md

 ![alt text](./images/Health.png "Logo Title Health 3")

 ## Game Systems
-What systems are needed to make this game?
-Which ones are internal (simulation, etc.) and which does the player interact with?

 - Spawning - Enemies have a grave system that appears in a random location around the map, by default the grave spawns a zombie after one seccond and then gets destroyed.